Craig Barron: Industrial Light & Magic

 Hired at age 18 by VFX cinematographer Richard Edlund in 1979, Barron was then the youngest person working at ILM.
-He started out in the matte painting department with VFX photographer Neil Krepela, and was apprentice to concept illustrator/matte painter Ralph McQuarrie.
-Barron eventually was responsible for compositing matte-painted effects for scenes in landmark visual-effects films, including The Empire Strikes Back, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
-He later told Star Wars Insider that he had originally wanted a job in animation and stop motion, but he jumped at the chance to join the matte painting department when there was an opening.
+He originally wanted a job in animation and stop motion, but jumped at the chance to join the matte painting department when there was an opening, working with VFX photographer Neil Krepela while apprenticing with concept illustrator/matte painter Ralph McQuarrie.
+Eventually Barron was responsible for compositing matte-painted effects for scenes in landmark visual-effects films, including The Empire Strikes Back, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
 Accompanied by matte painters Michael Pangrazio and Chris Evans, at times on international location shoots, Barron and crew designed and photographed matte shots for feature films.
 From 1984 to 1988 he was matte photography supervisor, working to combine matte paintings and miniatures with live-action photography.
 He is credited as director of matte photography on Willow (1988), his last film at ILM, before leaving to start his own company Matte World.